Inspired by Ernest’s PKM, I wanted to examine my own learning system. Here is the visualization of my learning system.

 JTBD is a stronger motivator than curiosity.
 But curiosity plays longer.

-I don’t mind to look into simple python code so I can try OpenAI API but I don’t understand each piece of the code.
+I don’t mind looking into simple Python code so I can try OpenAI API but I don’t understand each piece of the code.
 That’s why I’m not an engineer.

-Motivation impacts to resource allocation.
+Motivation impacts resource allocation.
 When I want to get things done, I put on more time, sometimes more money due to urgency.
-My time allocation usually reflects my level of motivation. e.g. Things I put it on Hepta to think the connection most be something I value.
+My time allocation usually reflects my level of motivation. e.g. Things I put it on Hepta to think the connection must be something I value.

 Learning takes time

 You see the whole learning path.
-Though collecting daily, but when it comes to use/talk, it takes weeks, months, sometimes years.
+Though collecting daily, when it comes to use/talk, it takes weeks, months, and sometimes years.

-When I learn, I’m alone on thinking in my brain, and with others on discussion.
-When I watch some inspiring movies, there are always few seconds time-lapse cutting from months efforts.
-When I look back, it feels like few seconds indeed, just as this article can be read in 3 minutes.
-It takes me many years to go so far.
+When I learn, I’m alone in thinking in my brain, and with others on discussion.
+When I watch some inspiring movies, there are always a few seconds of time-lapse cutting from months of effort.
+When I look back, it feels like a few seconds indeed, just as this article can be read in 3 minutes.
+It took me many years to go so far.